AdobeDocs/experience-manager-65.en/help/forms/using/creating-custom-adaptive-form-themes.md

     * `css`folder: Contains the .css files in which you define the static styles to be used in the theme.

-   **Less variables files**: These are the files where you define or override the variables that are used in defining CSS styles.
+   **Less variable files**: These are the files where you define or override the variables that are used in defining CSS styles.

    Adaptive forms provide out-of-the-box variables defined in the following `.less` files: